 Below: The flowers compared.
-1st photo - female flowers at the base of the flower raceme and the small leafy bracts.
-2nd photo - Male flowers on the raceme above the female flowers.
+1st photo - female flowers at the base of the flower raceme with the small leafy bracts subtending them.
+2nd photo - Male flowers composed of multiple florets on the raceme above the female flowers.
 Note the black nerves on both.

 Below: 1st & 2nd photos - Leaves of Giant Ragweed have 3 to 5 lobes and a winged stalk.
 3rd photo - Spike of the male flowers.

 Below: A comparison of the large lower leaf with an upper stem leaf that frequently lack lobes.
 Both have winged stalks.

 Below: 1st photo - Note the hair on the leaf stalk and the veins.
 2nd photo - Seed capsules from the fertile female flowers.
 3rd photo - Note the bristly white hair on the stem.